Neural Network Approximation of Continuous Functions in High Dimensions with Applications to Inverse Problems: Main Results

 \begin{remark} These theorems ensure that the network size for approximating $f$ grows exponentially with the compressed dimension $d$ instead of growing exponentially with the input dimension $D$.
-The task now reduces to making the compressed dimension $d$ as small as possible while still ensuring that a $\rho$-JL embedding of $\calS$ into $[-M,M]^d$ exists. \end{remark} \begin{remark}These theorems are quite general as parts a and b are not restricted to any particular type of network or activation function.
-In Section 3.3, we provide two corollaries of these theorems which establish the expressive power of the feedforward and convolutional neural networks. \end{remark} \begin{remark} If an inverse operator is H\"{o}lder continuous and there exists a $\rho$-JL embedding of the set of possible observations $\calS$ into $d$ dimensions, then the theorem gives us a bound on the complexity of a neural network architecture required to approximate the inverse operator. \end{remark}
+The task now reduces to making the compressed dimension $d$ as small as possible while still ensuring that a $\rho$-JL embedding of $\calS$ into $[-M,M]^d$ exists. \end{remark} \begin{remark}These theorems are quite general as parts (a) and (b) are not restricted to any particular type of network or activation function.
+In Section~\ref{sec:MainResults}, we provide three corollaries of these theorems which establish the expressive power of the feedforward and convolutional neural networks. \end{remark} \begin{remark} If an inverse operator is H\"{o}lder continuous and there exists a $\rho$-JL embedding of the set of possible observations $\calS$ into $d$ dimensions, then the theorem gives us a bound on the complexity of a neural network architecture required to approximate the inverse operator. \end{remark} \begin{remark} A key ingredient in the above theorems is that for any uniformly (or H\"{o}lder) continuous function $f : \calS \to \R^p$ and any $\rho$-JL embedding $\mA \in \R^{d \times D}$ of $\calS$ into a hypercube $[-M,M]^d$, there exists a uniformly (or H\"{o}lder) continuous function $g : [-M,M]^d \to \R^p$ such that $g(\mA\vx) = f(\vx)$ for all $\vx \in \calS$.
+Unfortunately, this is not the case if we replace uniform (or H\"{o}lder) continuity with differentiability.
+In Appendix~\ref{sec:Example}, we provide an example of a set $\calS \subset \R^D$ and a smooth function $f : \calS \to \R$ for which there is no $\rho$-JL embedding $\mA \in \R^{d \times D}$ (with $d < D$) of $\calS$ into a hypercube $[-M,M]^d$ and differentiable function $g : [-M,M]^d \to \R^p$ such that $g(\mA\vx) = f(\vx)$ for all $\vx \in \calS$.
+As such, we are not able to use our main idea to extend approximation results about differentiable functions. \end{remark}